Research Assistant, Human Genetics of Infectious Diseases

 The Rockefeller University

 Location: New York, New York

 Internal Number: IRC26086

 The Rockefeller University seeks a Research Assistant, Human Genetics of Infectious Diseases to join Human Genetics of Infectious Diseases.
 The Research Assistant will work primarily under the direct supervision of a Senior Researcher of a lab investigating the human genetic basis of viral diseases and interact with other researchers of the group.
 Will be responsible for designing, carrying out, reporting, and recording experiments that aim to identify and characterize genetic disorders of the immune system.
 Responsibilities include analysis of databases, cloning, and sequencing DNA, setting up and analyzing PCR experiments, tissue culture, and functional studies of the signaling pathways involved in viral diseases from patients and healthy controls.

-Bachelor's degree in science required; educational emphasis in biochemistry, molecular genetics, immunology, or related field preferred.
-Must be detail-oriented, have a strong sense of responsibility, and be able to work as part of a team in a fast-paced environment.
+Bachelor's degree in science required; Master's degree and educational emphasis in biochemistry, molecular genetics, immunology, or related field preferred.
+Must have a minimum of three years of experience and be detail-oriented, have a strong sense of responsibility, and work as part of a team in a fast-paced environment.
 Strong interpersonal skills, communication skills, and computer proficiency are required.
-Experience with tissue culture preferred.
+Experience with Western blot and flow cytometry methods preferred.